wp-plugins/waiting/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Others ask money to change colors ?
+Others don't allow to change colors ?
 Try this.
 It generates 3D countdowns and has some guaranteed distinctive features.

 == Description ==